The Ultimate Digital Adoption Guide

 The most visible function of a digital adoption platform is the embedded in-app support offered to end-users.
 This is simply layered on top of the UI of existing applications, and usually consists of step-by-step guidance for key or complex tasks, as well as useful knowledge content.

-Making this support available in-app, at the click of a button is designed to make software easier to use and task completions more accurate, both key goals of a digital adoption platform.
+Making this support available in-app, at the click of a button is designed to make software easier to use and task completions more accurate.
+Features such as field validation and confusion detection point users to value faster, ensuring they complete processes correctly and in record time.

 The second crucial component of a digital adoption platform is enabling the measurement of digital adoption itself.
 By going beyond the data and analytics functionality typically provided by software vendors, the unique tracking of in-app interactions makes it simple to track metrics such as engagement with support content, time spent on tasks and the value of software itself.